Leading with Vision

 Mackenzie is a Licensed Clinical Social Worker who has been working with children, adolescents, and families since 2016.
 Mackenzie graduated from Florida State University with a Master's degree in Social Work and a Bachelor’s degree in Psychology and Creative Writing.
 Mackenzie has professional training in Cognitive Behavioral Therapy, Motivational Interviewing, Play Therapy, Internal Family Systems, and Art Therapy.

-Emily Rubzin, Director, Childhood Trauma Response Program
+Emily Winepol, Director, Childhood Trauma Response Program

 Tauna Baker, Clinical Director, Child First Program